la2050/archive/_projects/2015/reading-partners-la-the-path-to-fourth-grade-reading-proficiency-for-1000-children.md

   - City of Los Angeles
   - LAUSD
 maker_answers:
-  How do you plan to use these resources to make change?
-Expand a pilot or a program: '1' How do you plan to use these resources to make change?
-Mobilize for systems change: '1' Organization(s) mailing address(es): '3452 E. Foothill Blvd., Suite 310, Pasadena, CA 91107' Organization(s) website(s): www.readingpartners.org/location/los-angeles Organization(s) twitter handle(s): www.twitter.com/RPLosAngeles Organization(s) facebook handle(s): www.facebook.com/ReadingPartnersLA Organization(s) instagram handle(s): ''
-  Please share the direct link for voters to sign up for your newsletter(s): 'http://readingpartners.org/who-we-are/newsletter-sign-up/'
-  EIN (for each organization): 77-0568469
-  'Describe your organization(s): Non-profit': '1'
-  'Describe your organization(s): For-profit': '0'
-  'Describe your organization(s): Government': '0'
-  'Describe your organization(s): Other': '0'
-  'Describe your organization(s): Specifics': ''
-  'In one sentence, please describe what your organization does.': >-
-    We connect local volunteers to under-resourced elementary schools to provide one-on-one tutoring to K-4th graders reading below grade-level; through tangible skill development, students make measurable improvements toward reading proficiency.
   'In one to three sentences, please describe your proposal.': >-
     Reading Partners plans to expand our core program in LA County and deepen local impact on fourth grade literacy achievement.
 In 2015-16, we have